 It seemed my primary motivation was fear, not independence, and I discovered as did the biblical Job that living in fear comes with its own brutal judgement.
 “For the thing that I greatly feared is come upon me, and that which I was afraid of is come into me.” ~ Job 3:25

 What life has taught me is that we share a common bond with nature and in order to survive we must learn to live as the interdependent creatures we are.
 If we don’t learn or won’t learn then we’re doomed to destroy both ourselves and the very planet that gives us life.

 Let me share a story…

 Marsha and I were watching a flock of geese heading north toward Canada.
 It was quite a sight.
 We both were mesmerized by the tightness of their pattern, the effortlessness of their flying, and the sense of purpose of their path.
-I began to think that thousands of years have gone into developing this going home ritual.
-These geese travel thousands of miles each year to their feeding and mating grounds and have somehow how figured out how to
+Thousands of years have gone into developing this going home ritual.
+These geese travel thousands of miles each year to their feeding and mating grounds and have somehow figured out how to

 - get there on time,

 - all in one piece,